Couple dies within 48 hours of one another from COVID-19; Valley Forge Inn honors their memory

-GATLINBURG, Tenn. — Twice a year, cars and people pack the streets of Gatlinburg for the Rod Run.
+PIGEON FORGE, Tenn. — Twice a year, cars and people pack the streets of Pigeon Forge for the Rod Run.

 "My dad loved to take his car there," Brooke Surratt Wilson said.